Process Improvement Methodologies: 9 Frameworks Compared

 Process improvement without measurement is guesswork.
 These metrics provide a clear picture of whether your methodology is delivering results:

-- Employee productivity: Are teams producing more output per hour?
-Tracking time against process steps reveals where productivity gains occur.
+• Employee productivity: Are teams producing more output per hour?
+Tracking time against specific process steps reveals where productivity gains actually occur.

 Connect Process Improvement to Project Performance

-Process improvement methodologies deliver the most value when they’re integrated into how your team manages projects—not treated as standalone initiatives.
-The connection between optimized processes and project outcomes is direct: better processes produce more predictable timelines, tighter cost control, and higher-quality deliverables.
+Process improvement methodologies deliver the most value when they’re integrated into how your team manages projects, not treated as standalone initiatives.
+Better processes produce more predictable timelines, tighter cost control, and higher-quality deliverables.

-What are the most common process improvement methodologies?
+What are the most commonly used process improvement methodologies?

-What is the difference between process improvement and process management?
+What is the difference between process improvement and BPM?

-Process improvement focuses on enhancing specific workflows through targeted changes.
-Business Process Management (BPM) is a broader discipline that involves defining, modeling, executing, monitoring, and continuously optimizing processes across an entire organization.
-Process improvement is a specific intervention, while BPM is the ongoing system that sustains it.
+Process improvement refers to targeted interventions that fix specific inefficiencies.
+Business Process Management (BPM) is the broader discipline that governs how processes are defined, monitored, and continuously optimized across an organization.
+Process improvement is a technique; BPM is the management system that can incorporate multiple improvement techniques over time.

-How long does it take to see results from process improvement?
+How long does it take to see results from a process improvement initiative?